vieira83/mls-listing/README.md

-## Real Estate Listing
+# Real Estate Listing

-### Install dependecencies
-`npm install`

-### To Run the app:

- `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### Description
-The real estate listing app, lists houses from the simplyreets trial test api.
-Every mlsid list can be saved to a firebase database.
-When the App loads inside App component we initialize firebase and get or set UserId in localStorage.
+The real estate listing app lists real estates houses with details obtnaied from the simplyreets trial test api.
+Every MLS list can be saved to firebase database under the mlsid with the userId .
+When the App loads inside the main component (App) we initialize firebase and get a the user from localStorage or set a new one.

 The  React Real Estate Listing project is structured:
 - **components**: Contains all stateless components.